alepekhin/vim_as_ide/README.md

 - debugging tools
     none
-- code navigation and search
-    :LSClientGoToDefinition
-    :LSClientGoToDefinitionSplit
-    :LSClientFindImplementations - does not work at all :LSClientFindReferences - fiend where this variable used :Grep -IR
+- code navigation and search :LSClientGoToDefinitionSplit -> :FindDefinition :LSClientFindImplementations - does not work at all :LSClientFindReferences - fiend where this variable used, :FindUsages :Grep -rI
 - code snippets/templates
     none
 - documentation and tooltips
-    :LSClientShowHover
+    :LSClientShowHover -> K
     :Google topic ie "java list api"
 - test integration
     none